cldwalker/kukui/README.md

 in an outline, grouping tags and then switching to a new view based on those groups.
 The goal is to facilitate insight into an outline as its being created. kukui depends on [sacha](https://github.com/cldwalker/sacha) for outlining. kukui means light or enlightenment in hawaiian.

+## Install

+Git clone this project to your LT plugins directory.
+There will eventually be a release to the plugins repository when the ideas are mature enough.

 ## Usage
 TODO